SAP-samples/abap-alv-google-upload-sheet/README.md

 See the full documentation [Export of ALV Grid Data to Google Sheets](https://www.sap.com/documents/2018/07/56e0dd6d-0f7d-0010-87a3-c30de2ffd8ff.html) available in the SAP Community.

+# Limitations

+- The redirect URL called by Google requires a public domain server.
+- There is no way to use Enterprise user or SSO – every user needs a regular Google account.

 # Known Issues

 None.